node-red/node-red.github.io/docs/writing-functions.md

 #### Global Context ####

-There is also a global context available that is shared by, and accessible to all functions:
+There is also a global context available that is shared by, and accessible to all functions.
+For example to make the variable foo available globally across the canvas:

     context.global.foo = "bar";   // this is now available to other function blocks.

-The global context can be pre-populated with objects when Node-RED starts.
+The global context can also be pre-populated with objects when Node-RED starts.
 This is defined in the main *settings.js* file under the *functionGlobalContext* property.